 Another example at grass roots level would be the Nike Women’s Races, which first took place in Africa around 8 years ago.
 For some women, participating in Morocco and Egypt, it was the first time they had even been out unaccompanied.
 It was fantastic to see them light up realizing what they could achieve.
 Many competitors sang the whole way, and couldn’t wait to talk about how much fun they were having and how they wanted to do it all over again.
 An exceptional experience!

 This demonstrates that we are making headway.
-What’s more, the Olympic Committee and even UNESCO have committed to increasing women’s participation in sports over the next few years and a number of diversity and inclusion stories took the headlines at the 2021 Tokyo Olympic Games.
+What’s more, the Olympic Committee and even UNESCO have committed to increasing women’s participation in sports over the next few years and a number of D&I stories took the headlines at the 2021 Tokyo Olympic Games.